Despite green pledges, Amazon’s carbon footprint grew 15%

 NEW YORK (AP) — Amazon said Tuesday that its carbon footprint rose 15% last year, even as it launched initiatives to reduce its harm on the environment.

-The online shopping giant said it emitted 51.17 million metric tons of carbon dioxide last year, the equivalent of 13 coal burning power plants running for a year.
-That’s up from 2018, when it emitted 44.4 million metric tons of carbon dioxide.
-Amazon disclosed its carbon footprint for the first time last year after employees pressured the company to do more to combat climate change.
+The online shopping giant said activities tied to its businesses emitted 51.17 million metric tons of carbon dioxide last year, the equivalent of 13 coal burning power plants running for a year.
+That’s up from 2018, when it reported a carbon footprint of 44.4 million metric tons.
+Amazon disclosed its carbon footprint the first time last year after employees pressured the company to do more to combat climate change.

+Gregg Marland, a professor at the Research Institute for Environment, Energy and Economics at Appalachian State University, said his first reaction to Amazon’s massive carbon footprint was, “Oh wow.”
+But he said the company was comprehensive in calculating the number, even including the emissions from shoppers’ drives to its Whole Foods grocery stores and the energy used to make a Kindle tablet.

 Amazon said that while its carbon footprint grew, the amount of carbon it emitted for every dollar spent on the site fell 5% between 2018 and 2019.

-Orders have increased during the coronavirus pandemic, as more people are stuck at home and are shopping online.
-To keep up, and deliver on time, Amazon said earlier this month that it leased 12 additional Boeing 767s, bringing its fleet of jets to more than 80.
+Orders have increased amid the coronavirus pandemic, as more stuck-at-hope people shop online.
+To keep up, and deliver on time, Amazon said this month that it leased a dozen more Boeing 767s, bringing its fleet of jets to more than 80.

 Follow Joseph Pisani at http://twitter.com/josephpisani